-Blueberry Lemonade ~ it’s fresh squeezed, updated with a vivid berry puree, and hydrates like nobody’s business ~ it’s definitely THE drink of the season!
+Blueberry Lemonade ~ skip the sugary soda and make a big pitcher of this all natural fruit drink ~ it’s fresh squeezed, updated with a vivid berry puree, and hydrates like nobody’s business!
+This is definitely THE drink of the season!

 There isn’t a person alive who’ll turn down a tall icy glass of this fruity lemonade.
 I like to keep a jar of blueberry puree in the fridge all summer long so I can whip up a pitcher any time I get the urge.
 It’s the perfect beverage for parties and picnics, but it’s a healthy way to quench your everyday thirst, too.
 It makes so much sense for kids ~ this all natural fruit drink is as colorful and delicious as their favorite soda, but so much better for them.